lagdo/jaxon-dbadmin/README.md

         ],
     ],
 ```
-The web server needs to be setup to serve the files in the `dir` from `url`.
+The web server needs to be setup to serve the files in the directory `dir` from url `url`.

 Change the UI framework
 -----------------------